lukegalbraithrussell/cooking/markdown/frenchtoast.md

 * Use tongs if you like crushing your french toast
 * Use cream instead of buttermilk to cut down on ingredients to purchase!
-* If you only have enough cream for the whipped cream, and no buttermilk, 1 cup of milk + 1 tbpsn of something acidic (vinegar or lemon juice) will get you there
+* If you only have enough cream for the whipped cream, and no buttermilk, 1 cup of milk + 1 tbps of something acidic (vinegar or lemon juice) will get you there
 * Use panko bread crumbs if you want something *incredibly* crunchy.
 I love me some crisp french toast, but this method from Adam Ragusea was just too much for me